-World no. 1s Pramod Bhagat and Parul Parmer will lead the challenge for India, who have arrived in Basel with a strong 24 player-team and are expected to be among the medal contenders in the championships besides powerhouses Indonesia, China and Japan.
+World no. 1s Pramod Bhagat and Parul Parmer will lead the para badminton challenge for India, who have arrived in Basel with a strong 24 player-team and are expected to be among the medal contenders in the BWF World Championship.

 “I am expecting our medals tally in double digits.
 Besides winning medals, I am also anxious about our qualification for 2020 Tokyo Paralympics.
 Few of my players are in big lead already and I wish they can increase the gap here,” the coach said.